Effects of rotation and valence nucleons in molecular-like ${\alpha}$-chain nuclei: Introduction

 The linear chain structure of three $\alpha$-clusters was firstly suggested in 1956~\cite{Morinaga1956}, and was used to describe the Hoyle state (the first excited $0^+$ state of $^{12}$C at $E_x=7.65$ MeV)~\cite{Hoyle1954} which plays a crucial role in the synthesis of carbon through the triple-$\alpha$ process, and it was observed in experiment soon after~\cite{Cook1957}.
 Much later, this state was also described as a gas-like structure~\cite{Fujiwara1980}, as well as an $\alpha$ condensate-like state~\cite{Tohsaki2001,Suhara2014}.
 Since then, experimental and theoretical studies have been carried out in other $N=Z$ nuclei, such as $^{8}$Be~\cite{Datar2013,Garrido2013}, $^{16}$O~\cite{Chevallier1967,Suzuki1972,Flocard1984,Bender2003,Ichikawa2011,Yao2014,HePRL2014}, $^{24}$Mg~\cite{Iwata2015,Wuosmaa1992}.
 However, because of the antisymmetrization of single-nucleon wave-functions and the weak-coupling between $\alpha$-clusters, the linear chain configurations are difficult to stabilize.
 Therefore, to strengthen the stability of a linear chain structure, some additional mechanisms must be considered.

 Additional stability of linear $\alpha$-chains can be obtained by the rotation of the nuclear system.
 At high angular momenta, the linear chain configuration with a large moment of inertia is favored because of the centrifugal force.
 However, very high angular momenta would also lead to a fission of the linear chain.
 The region of angular momentum in which the linear chain configuration is stabilized has been estimated theoretically for some $N=Z$ nuclei, for example, $^{16}$O~\cite{Ichikawa2011} and $^{24}$Mg~\cite{Iwata2015}.
 Another mechanism that can enhance the stability of linear chain configurations is the action of additional valence neutrons.
 For instance, when neutrons are added to $N=Z$ nuclei and, especially when they occupy the $\sigma$-orbital (parallel to the symmetry axis of the linear chain), very elongated shapes are energetically favored \cite{ItagakiPRC2001,ItagakiPRL2004}.
-A number of studies have discussed the role of valence neutrons in carbon isotopes \cite{ItagakiPRC2001,ItagakiPRC2006,MaruhnNPA2010,SuharaPRC2010,BabaPRC2014,EbranPRC2014,BabaPRC2016,ZhaoPRL2015,RenSCPMA2019,FreerPRC2014,LiPRC2017}.
-In Ref.~\cite{ZhaoPRL2015}, both mechanisms have been considered simultaneously, and it has been shown that the increase of angular momentum and the number of valence neutrons enhance the stability of linear chain configurations.
+A number of studies have discussed the role of valence neutrons in carbon isotopes \cite{ItagakiPRC2001,ItagakiPRC2006,MaruhnNPA2010,SuharaPRC2010,BabaPRC2014,EbranPRC2014,BabaPRC2016,ZhaoPRL2015,RenSCPMA2019,RenPLB2020,FreerPRC2014,LiPRC2017}.
+In Ref.~\cite{ZhaoPRL2015}, both mechanisms have been considered simultaneously, and it has been shown that the valence neutron orbitals change from the $\pi$ orbital to the $\sigma$ orbital with increasing rotational frequency for $^{15-18}$C, which enhances the stability of linear chain configurations.
+However, the rotational effect on the stability of linear chain configurations for proton-rich nuclei has not been discussed so far.
+Thus it will be interesting to investigate the effects of rotation and valence protons in proton-rich nuclei, eventual differences with respect to neutron-rich nuclei, as well as extend such studies to heavier nuclear system.